montypaws/paws-1/README.md

 License
 -------
-pahs is offered under the MIT license
+paws is offered under the MIT license